Analysis: Narrator Point of View

 First Person (Peripheral Narrator); First Person (Central Narrator); Third Person (Omniscient Narrator)

-- chapters where we can be certain that Ishmael is our first person narrator, such as chapter 41, which begins "I, Ishmael, was one of that crew";
+- Chapters where we can be certain that Ishmael is our first person narrator, such as Chapter 41, which begins "I, Ishmael, was one of that crew";

-- chapters where we have a first-person narrator who is probably Ishmael, such as chapter 45, where the narrator tells us details of whaling that, he says, "I have personally known" (45.3);
+- Chapters where we have a first-person narrator who is probably Ishmael, such as Chapter 45, where the narrator tells us details of whaling that, he says, "I have personally known" (45.3);

-- chapters told entirely in the third-person, such as Chapter 44—these chapters sometimes, but not always, contain information that Ishmael can’t logically know, and yet, they still seem to use his voice or tone;
+- Chapters told entirely in the third-person, such as Chapter 44—these chapters sometimes (but not always) contain information that Ishmael can’t logically know, and yet they still seem to use his voice or tone;

-- chapters that use a dramatic style, as though we were reading a play, like chapter 40.
+- Chapters that use a dramatic style, as though we were reading a play, like Chapter 40.

-Still, you should try to notice when the first person seems ambiguous, as though it could be Melville himself talking about his whaling experience, for example, instead of his character, Ishmael.
+Still, you should try to notice when the first person seems ambiguous, as though it could be Melville himself talking about his whaling experience instead of his character Ishmael.